Transition metal carbene complex: Schrock carbenes

+Bonding in such complexes can be viewed as the coupling of a triplet state metal and triplet carbene, forming a true double bond.
+Both the metal and carbon atom donate 2 electrons, one to each bond.
+Since there is no donation to the carbene atom from adjacent groups, the extent of pi backbonding is much greater, giving a strong double bond.
+These bonds are weakly polarized towards carbon and therefore the carbene atom is a nucleophile.
+Furthermore, the major resonance structures of Schrock carbene put the negative charge on the carbon atom, making it nucleophilic.
+Complexes with the methylidene ligand (=CH2) are the simplest Schrock-type carbenes.

 N-Heterocyclic carbenes

 N-Heterocyclic carbenes (NHCs) are particularly common carbene ligands.
 They are popular because they are more readily prepared than Schrock and Fischer carbenes.
-In fact many NHCs are isolated as the free ligand, since they are persistent carbenes.
+In fact, many NHCs are isolated as the free ligand, since they are persistent carbenes.
 Being strongly stabilized by π-donating substituents, NHCs are powerful σ-donors but π-bonding with the metal is weak.
 For this reason, the bond between the carbon and the metal center is often represented by a single dative bond, whereas Fischer and Schrock carbenes are usually depicted with double bonds to metal.
 Continuing with this analogy, NHCs are often compared with trialkylphosphine ligands.
 Like phosphines, NHCs serve as spectator ligands that influence catalysis through a combination of electronic and steric effects, but they do not directly bind substrates.
-Carbenes without a metal ligand have been produced in the lab.

-Carbene radicals

-Carbene radicals are long-lived reaction intermediates found with: